SvanBoxel/organization-workflows/README.md

 ## Contributing

-If you have suggestions for how central-workflows-bot could be improved, or want to report a bug, open an issue!
+If you have suggestions for how this GitHub app could be improved, or want to report a bug, open an issue!
 We'd love all and any contributions.

 For more, check out the [Contributing Guide](CONTRIBUTING.md).

 ## License

-[ISC](LICENSE) © 2020 Sebass van Boxel <svboxel@gmail.com>
+[ISC](LICENSE) © 2020 Sebass van Boxel <hello@svboxel.com>